Holographic inflation and slow-roll inflation within R\'enyi entropic framework in the light of ACT DR6: Abstract

 \section{Abstract}

 Based on the Rényi entropy, Rényi holographic dark energy has been proposed to explain the current accelerated expansion of the universe.
-In this paper, we analyze holographic inflation and slow-roll inflation within the framework of RHDE.
-Our results show that holographic inflation is ruled out by ACT DR6, while the slow-roll inflation with the power-law potential $V_{0}\phi^{n}$ is favored by ACT DR6 for the cases $n=0.2$ and $0.3$, with $N$ in the range of $50$ to $55$.
-These findings suggest that RHDE provides a viable framework for slow-roll inflation while disfavoring the holographic inflation scenario.
+In this paper, we analyze holographic inflation and slow-roll inflation within the framework of Rényi holographic dark energy (RHDE) using ACT DR6.
+Our results show that holographic inflation is ruled out by the data, while slow-roll inflation with power-law potentials for $n=\frac{1}{2}$ and $n=\frac{1}{3}$ is viable for a suitable choice of $N$ and $C$.
+We also analyze the inflationary attractor and confirm its existence.
+In addition, we compute the primordial power spectrum and find it falls well within the observational bounds.
+Thus, slow-roll inflation is favored in RHDE, but holographic inflation is not.